dubachti/low_rank_asdl/README.md

 # Further information
 - The code requires CUDA to run.
 	However, if no CUDA is present this can be worked around by commenting out the nvtx tag in the code.
-- If per-built models of torchvision.models are used the in-place operations have to be turned off.
+- If pre-built models of torchvision.models are used the in-place operations of torch.Tensor instances captured by torch.autograd have to be turned off.
 - The code was developed and tested on Python 3.9.7.